afcasco/FCTSorter-backend/Readme.md

 ### Run the API with docker:

-  * Run "docker compose up" from this project root folder
+  * Configure your database details and un "docker compose up" from this project root folder

 <hr>